davidenrescobedo86/chatbot/README.md

 At least as I worked, the whole project is inside the directory: chatbot.
 Run or put the entire project inside a web server, in this way we will already have the api running, as long as the server is running.
 And to run the Angular project, you could use a console and being inside the "chatbot-angular" directory, execute the command: npm start.
 Please, don't run ng serve because I prevent something by running the npm start command.

+By accessing the url that the npm start command launches, we can create a user and log in and interact.